byjg/php-shortid/README.md

 # Description

-This library enable you create a very short string from integer numbers
+This library enables you to create a very short string from integer numbers.

 The basic usage is: